 More Resources for New Moms

-My health journey gave me a crash course in new mom health and essential postpartum care.
-What I discovered is how lacking this knowledge is in our society- moms don’t even know they aren’t supposed to be feeling not that great.
-Chalking this up to your ‘new normal’ is unacceptable.
+My health journey gave me a crash course in the state of women's health and essential postpartum care.
+The United States has the unfortunate distinction of being one of the worst countries in the developed world for postpartum care.
+At Duo Diary, we believe no woman should have to struggle to figure out basic postpartum health information at such a vulnerable time in her life, and we are committed to educating and empowering women about their postpartum health.
+What I discovered is how lacking this knowledge is in our society- women don’t even know they aren’t supposed to be feeling bad.
+Chalking things up to your ‘new normal’ is unacceptable.

 So I created Duo Diary to be much more than just a journal.

-If you are tired, feeling aches and pains, feel 'off,' can't understand why you've now got a 'mummy tummy,' or want to learn more about common issues like diastasis recti, then our Resources page will give you the tools you need to feel great in your new postpartum world.
+If you are tired, feeling aches and pains, feel 'off,' can't understand why you've now got a 'mummy tummy,' or want to learn more about common issues like diastasis recti, then our Resources, Facebook, and Instagram pages will give you the tools you need to start feeling better in your new postpartum world.

 You know the whole “put your oxygen mask on first” thing?
 Yeah, motherhood is like that.